joshnuss/1000experiments.dev/src/routes/posts/idp-analytic-events.md

 One of the challenges I saw in building my [last SaaS project](https://getcarrierwave.com) is knowing usage stats of each user.
 If a user isn't using the system, I'd like to be notified as soon as possible so I can chat with them and find out what's wrong.

 Users that don't use the system are bad for business.
-Zombie users are going to churn anyway, so might as well be direct with them and learn what problems they are having early.
+Zombie users are going to churn anyway, might as well be direct with them and learn what problems they are having early.

 It's a [canary in the coal mine](https://en.wikipedia.org/wiki/Sentinel_species#Canaries_in_coal_mines).

-The double whammy is that solving these kind of problems can often be an important feature that the makes the product stickier for everyone.
+Plus, solving these kind of problems can surface important features that make the product stickier for everyone.

 ## Idea

 It would be cool if the IdP could track analytics about each member.
 Resource servers would send usage stats to the IdP via a REST endpoint.
+This would be in addition to to the IdP tracking the last sign-in time for each user (users that don't sign in aren't using the product and that's important to know too.)

-The IdP would have a ClickHouse database to store these events.
+The IdP would use a ClickHouse database to store these kind of events.

 ## Code

+Let's create a SvelteKit project with ClickHouse integration:

 1. Create a SvelteKit project